NaaS/motto/README.md

 * Passes (not necessarily in this order):
   * Type checking+inference, to detect malformed expressions.
-  * Isolation analysis, to detect dead code (forming a loop that's disjoint from the rest of the graph).
+  * Isolation analysis, to detect dead code (forming a loop that's disjoint from the rest of the graph), and warn about channels over which nothing is ever transferred.
   * Termination condition checks (the main process must have termination conditions associated with at least one channel?).
   * Inlining processes as much as possible, removing redundancies, then breaking